 Infection Symptoms Treatment Chlamydia: Bacterial infection Women often have no symptoms or may have pain with sexual intercourse, lower abdominal pain, changes in bleeding pattern.
-Antibiotics Bacienal mection Men may have no symptoms or may have watery or thick discharge from penis, pain or urinating.
+Antibiotics Men may have no symptoms or may have watery or thick discharge from penis, pain or urinating.
 Gonorrhoea: Bacterial infection Women usually have no symptoms, but may have pain with sex, vaginal discharge, lower abdominal pain.
 Antibiotics Men may have no symptoms or discharge from penis, discharge from anus, pain in testicles, pain on urinating.
 Syphilis: Bacterial infection Painless ulcer (chancre) usually on genitals; later swollen glands, rash, hair loss.
 Antibiotics Bacterial vaginosis Bacterial Infection If the control of the normal bacteria in a healthy vagina fails, an overgrowth of certain bacteria can occur.
 Greyish white, smelly vaginal discharge.
 Oral tablets and/or vaginal pessaries.
 Genital warts Viral Infection Fleshy or flat lumps on or around genitals, anus, groin or thigh.
 Visible warts can be treated, but the infection cannot be cured.
 Genital herpes Viral Infection Painful, red blisters, little sores or ulcers, flu-like symptoms, and sometimes a discharge.
 Anti-herpes drugs and pain relief can be given to treat symptoms, but the infection cannot be cured.
 Hepatitis B Viral infection May have no symptoms or mild flu-like illness or vomiting, abdominal pain, dark urine and yellowing of the skin and whites of the eyes.
-Can be passed on through vaginal, anal or oral sex without a condom with someone who has the infection; from mother-to-baby.
+Can be passed on through vaginal, and or oral sex without a condom with someone who has the infection; from mother-to-baby.
 By sharing needles, syringes, toothbrushes, razors and unsterilized instruments that pierce the skin.
 Not curable, but it is treatable with Ani-viral medications Trichomoniasis Parasitic Infection Women may have no symptoms, but there may be a yellowy-green frothy vaginal discharge.
 Men usually have no symptoms.
 Antibiotic tablets and/or vaginal pessaries.
 Pubic lice - crabs Parasitic Infection Intense itching in the pubic area, small nits (eggs) on pubic hair.
 Special shampoo, cream or spray applied to pubic area.
 Wash all clothing and bed linen.
 HIV Human Immunodeficiency Virus HIV attacks the white blood cells and causes damage to the immune system so that it can be difficult to fight off infections.
 Usually no obvious symptoms for many years.
-HIV can be transmitted through blood, semen and vaginal fluids, sharing needles and from mother-to- baby.
+HIV can be transmitted through blood, semen and vaginal fluids, sharing needles and from mother-to-baby.
 No immunisation or cure available although there are medications to manage the condition.
 Pelvic inflammatory disease (PID) An infection of the womb and fallopian tubes that can cause infertility.
 Pain during sex, sore abdomen or back, heavy, irregular or painful periods, spotting, high temperature, feeling sick; sometimes no symptoms.
 Antibiotics and rest.

-С onsent is: When can consent not be given?
-1 Freely given.
-It's not okay to pressure, trick, or threaten someone into saying yes. gi 1 When a person is drunk or high, to the point that they are unable to speak or 2 Reversible.
-It's okay to say yes and then change your mind - at any time! look after themselves.
-Asleep or Passed Out - if they are not conscious they are unable to agree to 3 Informed.
+Co Consent is: 1 Freely given.
+It's not okay to pressure, trick, or threaten someone into saying yes.
+2 Reversible.
+It's okay to say yes and then change your mind - at any time!
+3 Informed.
 You can only consent to something if you have all the facts.
-2 any sexual activity.
-If someone passes out whilst engaging in sexual activity - STOP!
 4 Enthusiastic.
 You should do stuff you WANT to do, not things people expect you to do.
 If someone doesn't seem enthusiastic stop and check in.
-3 They are Underage - Legally a person under the age of 16 cannot give consent to any sexual activity.
 5 Specific.
 Saying yes to one thing (like going to the bedroom to make out) doesn't mean you're saying yes to other things (like having sex).
-4 Mental disability or learning difficulties which mean they are unable to fully understand what they are consenting to.